 - The Jordan normal form - This topic is by far the most technical part of this course. - For this reason, we skip the proofs, and we merely state the main theorems, with some examples. - We will cover subsections 8.6.1 and 8.6.2 from the Lecture Notes. - An outline of the omitted proofs is given in subsection 8.6.3 (please read this). - For the intrepid: the full proof of the main results is given in subsections 8.6.4-8.6.6 of the Lecture Notes (long, technical, and strictly optional!). - Subsection 8.6.7 of the Lecture Notes contains some more advanced computation, and it is also left as optional reading.

-form work only for algebraically closed fields.
+• As we shall see, our main results involving the Jordan normal form work only for algebraically closed fields.

 - As we shall see, our main results involving the Jordan normal form work only for algebraically closed fields. - Reminder: